I discovered how to successfully grow passionfruit quite by accident, simply by applying permaculture design principles. The results were impressive!

 Next year the whole spectacle repeated itself, and the year after as well.
 Then the wattles died.
 That was ok.
 Wattles are short lived trees, and those two had been past their prime already.
 That's why I had selected them in the first place.

 I tried to train the passionfruit up another tree, but they died shortly after.
 That was not a problem either, because by then I had already done some thinking, drawn some conclusions, and I had already planted two new seedling vines under other wattle trees.

-So, if you want to grow a ripper passionfruit vine, plant it under a wattle tree that's past its prime.
+So, if you live in on less than ideal soil but want to grow a ripper passionfruit vine anyway, plant it under a wattle tree that's past its prime.
 That's for Australians.
 If you live elsewhere I suggest you plant it under a smallish, short lived legume tree that's native to your country.